-This narrative report aims to provide information on the most significant matters reported within the Statement of Accounts for the services provided by the Chief Constable of Dyfed-Powys.
-It aims to outline the main objectives, strategies, and principal risks that the Chief Constable of Dyfed-Powys faces.
+This narrative report aims to outline the main objectives, strategies, and principal risks that the Commissioner and Chief Constable of Dyfed-Powys face.
 It provides a commentary on how resources have been used to achieve desired outcomes in line with these objectives and strategies.